New York Workers' Compensation Lawyers

 Examples of such injuries include:

-If you have questioned regarding whether or not an injury which you sustained during your course of employ under the Workers’ Compensation Law, contact and experienced attorney.
+If you have questioned regarding whether or not an injury which you sustained during your course of employ under the Workers’ Compensation Law, contact one of our experienced New York personal injury lawers.

 What Should I Do If I Have Been Injured at Work?